Feng Shui Basics

 The Bottom Line

-The most common feng shui mistakes are usually not exotic problems.
+The most common feng shui mistakes are not exotic problems.
 They are ordinary home issues that create stress, friction, and visual stagnation over time.

-When you improve the entry, pathways, repairs, and room clarity first, the house usually starts feeling better in a way that is both immediate and sustainable.
+When you improve the entry, pathways, repairs, and room clarity first, the house starts feeling better in a way that is both immediate and sustainable.

 Found this helpful?
 Save it for later.